dietmarja/curriculum_generator/README.md

 The framework maintains precise mathematical relationships with configurable nano ECTS:

+The value for ECTS credits allcated to nano-credentials learning units can be set by the user.
+By setting this value the total workload is also set.
+For instance a nano-credential with an ECTS value of 0.1 corresponds to a a workload of 2.5 hours.

 ```
 With nano_ects = 0.1:
 - Micro credential (5.0 ECTS) → 50 nano credentials